Ravulaponnakrishnavamsi/house-price-prediction./README.md

-I assume you meant "README file" for your GitHub repository.
-Below is a sample README file tailored for your House Price Prediction project using Linear Regression.
-It includes sections for an overview, installation, usage, and more:

----

 # House Price Prediction Using Linear Regression

 ## Overview
 This project implements a house price prediction model using Linear Regression, a fundamental machine learning algorithm.
-The goal is to predict house prices based on features like square footage, number of bedrooms, location, and other relevant attributes.
+The goal is to predict house prices based on size of the house.
 The project is built with Python and uses popular libraries such as Pandas, NumPy, and Scikit-learn.

 ## Features
 - Data preprocessing and cleaning
 - Exploratory data analysis (EDA) to understand feature relationships
 - Linear Regression model training and evaluation
 - Visualization of results using Matplotlib/Seaborn
-- streamlit for deployment
+- streamlit for frontend

 ## Prerequisites
 Before running the project, ensure you have the following installed: